Marqui-13/Marqui-13/README.md

 ## I'm a Founder, Developer, and Student!

-- 🌱 I’m currently focusing on Blockchain, Quantum, AI/Machine Learning, Creative Coding, Responsive Full-Stack, & Game Development
+- 🌱 I’m currently focusing on Blockchain, Quantum, AI/Machine Learning, Creative Coding, Responsive Full-Stack, & Video Editing
 - 🤝 I’m looking to collaborate with other founders/developers/students helping our world.
 - ***Code is open source but not for production for many reasons(random numbers, environment variables, api keys, etc.)
 - 🥅 2022 Goals: Learn more about Quantum Computing